architect/arc.codes.next/src/docs/en/guides/tutorials/working-locally-and-offline.md

 test('db', t=> {
   t.plan(1)
   // note: we do not need to create the tables the
-  // sandbox detected the .arc and did that above db.listTables({}, function _list(err, result) {
+  // sandbox detected the app.arc and did that above db.listTables({}, function _list(err, result) {
     if (err) throw err
     t.ok(result, 'got result')